jgigault/HOWTO-quadruply-linked-list/README_STEP4.md

 function				fill_island(t_point *current_pt, char index)
 {
-	// Replace 'X' with the ASCII value of the index current_pt->value = value + 48;
+	// Replace 'X' with the ASCII value of the index current_pt->value = index + 48;

 	// Check the four directions and don't call recursively when:
 	// 1.
 A pointer is NULL, that means we've reached the borderline of the map
 	// 2.
-Value is not 'X', that means we've already replaced this point or this is water!
+Value is not 'X', that means we've already replaced the value or this is water!

 	if (current_pt->top != NULL && current_pt->top->value == 'X')
 		fill_island(current_pt->top, index);